TliliDorsaf/Deep-Learning-Internship-Project/README.md

     "empty" : 5
 }
 ```
-After imprting the images and labeling them as well as performing one hot encoding on them.
-I compiled the model, fit it then saved it. </br>
+After importing the images and labeling them as well as performing one hot encoding on them, I compiled the model, fit it then saved it. </br>
 ```python
 model = def_model_param()
 model.compile(